tesar-tech/BlazorStatic/BlazorStaticWebsite/Content/Docs/new-start.md

   `UseBlog` will parse the markdown files and expose them to the app as Post<FrontMatter> through `BlogService`.

   `UseBlazorStaticGenerator` will generate the static files a put them into the `output` folder (also customizable).
 It will shutdown the app outside of development environment.
-This is meant for CI/CD pipelines, otherwise the app would run "forever" in particualr job.
+This is meant for CI/CD pipelines, otherwise the app would run "forever" in particular job.

 ## Scaffold the UI for blog posts